Celebs tout ice baths, but science on benefits is lukewarm

 “The endorphin rush … is an incredible way to wake up and just kind of shock the body and get the engine going,” O’Conor said on a recent morning when the air temperature was a frosty 23 degrees (minus-5 Celsius).
 Endorphins are “feel good” hormones released in response to pain, stress, exercise and other activities.

-With the lake temperature 34 degrees (1 Celsius), the bare-chested O’Conor did a running jump from the snow-covered shore to launch a forward flip into the icy gray water.
+With the lake temperature 34 degrees (1 Celsius), the bare-chested O’Conor did a running jump from the snow-covered shore to launch a forward flip into the icy grey water.

 “My mental health is a lot stronger, a lot brighter.
 I found some Zen down here coming down and jumping into the lake and shocking that body,” O’Conor said.